Christianity & Judaism - A Parallel

 When the Christian believers sinned, Jesus having completely fulfilled God's substitutionary requirement, provided the perfect spiritual prayer for the forgiveness of sins, the Lord's Prayer (Matthew 6:9-13 and Luke11:2-4).
 As long as this prayer is prayed daily as He instructed, a Christian remains in Jesus, and Jesus remains in him.
-And only then those Christians remain forgiven and belonging to Jesus:
+And only then those Christians remain forgiven and belonging to Jesus.
+Still no blanket forgiveness for life:

 Remain in me, as I also remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.

 Yes, Jesus paid the price once and for all, meaning no more sacrifices required.
 But we are still required to ask for forgiveness of our sins daily, as He commanded in the Lord's Prayer.
 This fact is so misunderstood in the Protestant world!!!!
 They keep saying things like "...what?...
 What are you talking about "daily"?...
 Jesus paid the price once and for all... nothing else to do..."
 So misunderstood!
 They're brainwashed; not seeing clearly; not listening to everything Jesus said.

 Note, the big difference is the Jews performed works of the flesh as required by the "law", by repeating new sacrifices daily.
 The Christians pray the Lord's Prayer in their hearts as Jesus commanded, which is not works of the flesh nor repeating sacrifices!
 It is not "law"; it is a spiritual act of daily praying for forgiveness based on the same perfect sacrifice.
 It is part of God's spiritual design.
 He turned Jesus' sacrifice into "Bread of life" that He gives to people daily, when we pray the Lord's Prayer and mean it correctly.